Baby Acne Do’s and Don’ts: A Parent’s Guide to Newborn Skin Care

 Gentle Cleansing Routine

-To maintain your baby’s skin health, it is essential to establish a gentle cleansing routine that effectively removes dirt and oils without causing irritation.
-Begin by using lukewarm water and a soft, clean cloth.
-Gently wipe your baby’s face once or twice a day, focusing on areas prone to acne.
-Avoid scrubbing, as this can aggravate the skin.
+Start with lukewarm water and a soft, clean cloth.
+Gently wipe your baby’s face once or twice a day, focusing on the areas prone to acne.
+Avoid scrubbing, since that can irritate the skin and worsen breakouts.

-Following this routine helps keep your baby’s skin clear and healthy, minimizing the risk of irritation.
+Following this routine keeps your baby’s skin clear and healthy while minimizing the risk of irritation.

 Use Mild Soap